Kiss Me Once: Additional releases

 Other songs released throughout the campaign for Kiss Me Once were considered for the album but were later dropped.
 Minogue released "Skirt" on her SoundCloud on 28 May 2013.
-Minogue revealed it to be a buzz single after its release, and it did not appear on any edition of Kiss Me Once.
+She revealed it to be a buzz single after its release, and it did not appear on any edition of Kiss Me Once.
 It was re-released as a digital EP on the iTunes Store in June.
 That month, Nowness released an accompanying lyric video with over 1,000 still photos of Minogue posing in a hotel room.
-"Crystallize", another track did not make into the final tracklist, was released as a charity single for the fundraising campaign One Note For Cancer on 26 May 2014.
+"Crystallize", another track did not make the final track listing, was released as a charity single for the fundraising campaign One Note For Cancer on 26 May 2014.
 Originally intended to be included on the Japanese edition of Kiss Me Once, "Golden Boy" was released exclusively on 7" vinyl on 19 April 2014 for Record Store Day.